Deployment For Dumbasses (Like Me): “Heavy Support” (Shooty) Units

 Place them towards the middle or rear of your deployment zone, if you can.
 Unless a unit has issues with range, there’s usually little need to place them up front, where they’re in range of enemy heavy- or special weapons, or can be more easily reached by assault forces.
 But make sure that they still have line of sight (most important) and range (second-most important).

 Leave room for other units.
-On the off chance that you have lots of Heavy Support models (such as, for example, squadrons of Leman Russ tanks) or that they’re very big (Monoliths), make sure you leave space for other units, such as those screening Troops or Transports that I alluded to, that can back up your Heavy Support units.
+On the off chance that you have lots of Heavy Support models (such as, for example, squadrons of Leman Russ tanks) or that they’re very big (Monoliths), make sure you leave space for other units that can back up your Heavy Support units.

 Conclusion